JuanValencia/aphrodite/node/README.md

 How We Setup
 ============

-Visit http://nodejs.org and download install for Windows or Mac (Easy installation by clicking next !! ) Once you finishes the setup, you can type "node" on the terminal, then it will shows REPL which is > Then type console.log("Hello ShareThis ...");
-The result will be Hello ShareThis...

-yay!
+Install nodejs

+for Mac OSX:

+`brew install node`

+for Ubuntu:

+`sudo apt-get node`

-To install depedencies execute:
+Then install depedencies execute:

 `npm install`